10+ Family Things to Do at Christmas

 Watch a Christmas movie

 There is nothing better than jumping in the kitchen with either your family or your own kids.
-Some of my fondest memories of the Christmas holiday are to be in the kitchen with my mom and grandmas.
+Some of my fondest memories of the Christmas holiday are being in the kitchen with my mom and grandmas.
 Something as simple as baking a batch of Christmas cookies and decorating them together can be a lot of fun, and create an awesome Christmas memory for your kids.

 Go Christmas shopping for their friends and teachers

 Although a lot of people are doing online Christmas shopping for the holidays, a lot of people do still “go” Christmas shopping.
 Take your kids out into the Christmas craziness and let them buy Christmas gifts for their friends and teachers.

 Read a Christmas Story

 There are so many AMAZING Christmas books for kids!
 Without a doubt, there is a Christmas book for everyone in your family.
 You can read a traditional Christmas story, or you can find something newer, like The Little Blue Truck’s Christmas.
 Here are some of my favorite Christmas books for kids!

 Do child-focused advent activities together